Fighting the Corona Virus in Aachen and Elsewhere

 Follow me @borchers on Twitter for the latest news.

-In response to the 2020 Corona virus pandemic, a host of grassroots initiatives has sprung up around the globe to help address the predicted shortage of medical devices and supplies through distributed, open-source, on-demand, agile digital fabrication solutions like 3D printing and laser cutting in Fab Lab, Makerspaces and at Makers's homes.
+In response to the 2020 Corona virus pandemic, a host of grassroots initiatives has sprung up around the globe to help address the predicted shortage of medical devices and supplies through distributed, open-source, on-demand, agile digital fabrication solutions like 3D printing and laser cutting in companies, Fab Labs, Makerspaces, and at Makers' homes.
 They range from simple hands-free door handles for offices, to face shields for doctors, to complete ventilators for patient care (Beatmungsgeräte).

-Our Fab Lab Aachen at RWTH Aachen University has joined this movement.
-The Ministry of Economy (MWIDE) has also offered its swift and unbureaucratic support through our partner, the RWTH Excellence Startup Center.
-Within days, this has grown to become an Aachen Region against Corona initiative that brings together researchers, entrepreneurs, and Makers from the Aachen region and beyond.
+The Fab Lab Aachen at RWTH Aachen University joined this movement in March 2020.
+The Ministry of Economy (MWIDE) offered swift and unbureaucratic support through the RWTH Excellence Startup Center.
+Within days, this grew to become an Aachen Region against Corona initiative that brings together researchers, entrepreneurs, and Makers from the Aachen region and beyond.
 While we focus on coordinating local aid, you'll find helpful information here no matter where you are from.